 2018 NFL Free Agent Team Grades: AFC South

 Houston Texans: A- Acquired: QB Joe Webb, OT Seantrel Henderson, G Zach Fulton, G Senio Kelemete, CB Aaron Colvin, S Tyrann Mathieu, S Johnson Bademosi.
-Lost: QB Tom Savage, RB Alfred Blue, OT Chris Clark, OT Derek Newton, G Xavier Su'a-Filo, ILB Brian Cushing, CB Marcus Williams, S Marcus Gilchrist, S Eddie Pleasant.
+Lost: QB Tom Savage, OT Chris Clark, OT Derek Newton, G Xavier Su'a-Filo, ILB Brian Cushing, CB Marcus Williams, S Marcus Gilchrist, S Eddie Pleasant.

 The Texans made one of the best moves of the offseason, acquiring Tyrann Mathieu after the Cardinals inexplicably released him.
 Mathieu, who will now be two years removed from a knee injury, should have a great year for the Texans, benefiting from J.J.
 Watt, Jadeveon Clowney and Whitney Mercilus putting lots of pressure on the quarterback.

 Houston made two other quality signings, bringing in guard Zach Fulton and cornerback Aaron Colvin.
 Fulton is an upgrade to a horrible offensive line, while Colvin bolsters a shaky group of cornerbacks, as he happens to be a solid option in the slot.

 I love what the Texans have done this offseason.
 I wish they would've signed another starting-caliber offensive lineman, but they've put themselves in a position to make a deep playoff run.